stdlib-js/stdlib/docs/contributing/git_cheatsheet.md

 > **Tip:** Many editors like VS Code highlight conflicts and even give you buttons to accept incoming or current changes.
 This can make resolving conflicts much easier.

-Merge conflicts can be annoying, but they’re a natural part of working with others.
-Take your time, and don’t hesitate to ask for help if you're stuck.
+Merge conflicts can be annoying, but they're a natural part of working with others.
+Take your time, and don't hesitate to ask for help if you're stuck.

 ## Example Workflow